ftahira1/Generate-logo/README.md

 ## Description

-- The purpose of this assignment was to implement the concept of polymorphism by using parent and child class constructors, to begin understanding Test-driven develpment (TDD) with unit testing using Jest, and to practice more with the Inquirer package.
+- In this project, we had to understand and utilize polymorphism by creating parent and child class constructors in order to perform Test-Driven Development (TDD), as well as practice more with using Inquirer and writing to a file.

 ## Installation
 1. This is a [Node.js](https://nodejs.org/en) application.
 For this app to run correctly, it is instructed to use at least v16 (up to v18)